inf112-v19/LwjglApplicationConfiguration/README.md

 ##### When player ending its turn on a gyro:
- * Check that the player rotates the player once in the direction that the gyro is showing.
+ * Check that the gyro rotates the player once in the direction that the gyro is showing.

 ##### Walls stops the player:
- * Check that trying to move forward/backward into a wall will not let the player move through the wall.
+ * Check that trying to move forward/backward into a wall will not let the player move through a wall.

 ##### Players get hit by board laser:
- * Ending a phase in a laser causes the robot to take damage.
-Loses a life if the player has taken 10 damage.
+ * Ending a phase in a laser should cause the robot to take damage.
+Should lose a life the player has taken max damage (visualised by the triangular damage indicators above the health bar on the program register).

 ##### Players get hit by other players' laser:
- * Same as board laser, but the laser is shot by other robots.
+ * Same as the board laser, but the laser is shot by other robots.
 End a phase in front of a robot and you take damage.
+ * Ending a phase in front of another robot should cause you to take one damage.
+If you are facing a robot then the robot you are facing should take one damage (check console for message saying e.g. "Player1 shoots testBot2").

 ##### Walking into the void (out of the map):
- * The player loses a life and is not returned to the board before the round is over.
+ * Check that the player loses a life and is not returned to the board before the round is over.
  * Check that the player scream sound is only played once.
  * If not dead: all old cards should be gone and the player should be ready for the next round with new cards.
  * If dead, meaning the player has no more lives: the player should not be returned to the map and should